Orange County Drug Recall Lawyers

 - Class II Recall—Drugs that may pose a temporary health problem or a slight threat may be the subject of a Class II recall.

 - Class III Recall—Products that violate the FDA’s labeling or manufacturing laws but are unlikely to cause adverse health effects may be the subject of a Class III recall.

 If you have been harmed by a dangerous drug, you may have a legal right to seek compensation for your injuries from the pharmaceutical company.

 Frequently Asked Drug Recall Questions

 - What should I do if a drug I was prescribed is recalled? — If your prescription drug is recalled that means you may be at serious risk if you continue to take the medication.
 To learn more about which drugs have been recalled, visit the FDA website.

 - How long do I have to file a drug recall claim? — The statute of limitations for a drug recall claim can vary depending on the time you were notified that your complications or serious side effects were a direct result of the medication you were prescribed.
 To determine your statute on a drug recall claim, contact an experienced Orange County attorney.

 The Law Offices of Samer Habbas & Associates is dedicated to helping victims receive just compensation for their injuries.
-With multiple offices located in Irvine, Los Angeles, El Segundo, San Diego and Riverside, our lawyers represent drug recall victims across Southern California.
-For more information or to schedule a complimentary consultation with one of our experienced drug recall attorneys, please call 949-727-9300.
+With multiple offices located in Irvine, Los Angeles, El Segundo, San Diego, and Riverside, our lawyers represent drug recall victims across Southern California.
+For more information or to schedule a complimentary consultation with one of our experienced Orange County drug recall lawyers, please call 949-727-9300.